ferris-wufei/algorithm_ml/README.md

 K-Means clustering initializing centroids randomly and stopping when average of centroid movement falls below a threshold.

+### Gaussian Mixture Model

+`ml_gmm.py`

+Gaussian Mixture Model solved with EM algorithm.
+The initializing setup is to assign samples into k populations, and then initialize the gaussian distribution parameters with the estimate of each population.
+The stopping criteria is average of Euclidean distance between new and old mu vector below some threshold.

 ## To-Do

 ### 神经网络